Liceo scientifico: Final exam

 Students are examined by an exam committee which is formed in equal parts by their own teachers and teachers coming from other schools.
 The first and second tests are written by the Ministry of Education, while the third test and the oral test are prepared and administered by the exam committee.

 The total score is the sum of the pre-exam score, the written tests scores and the oral test score.

-Examinee whom at the end of the third written test have less than 30 total points are not admitted to the oral test.
+To be admitted to the oral test, the student must get at least 30 total points in the first parts of the exam.

-If the total points exceed 100, the final score is rounded to 100, if the total points exceed 101, the final score becomes 100 con lode (100 cum laude).
+If the total points exceed 100, the final score is rounded to 100, if the total points exceed 101, the final score becomes 100 con lode ("100 cum laude").

-The final exam is passed with a score of 60 or more.
+The passing grade for the final exam is 60.

-The final exam is officially called esame di Stato (state exam), although the old name esame di maturità (maturity exam) is still in common use.
+The final exam is officially called esame di Stato ("state exam"), although the old name esame di maturità ("maturity exam") is still in common use.